0xilis/libNeoAppleArchive/README.md

 This is not a reimplementation of libAppleArchive, rather it's own library, created from the ground up.
 It is not compatible with libAppleArchive APIs, look at the header and code for clues.
 There is also docs available at `docs/` for types and functions.

 liblzfse is owned by Apple Inc. Find it here: [https://github.com/lzfse/lzfse](https://github.com/lzfse/lzfse).
+Currently a compiled version is statically linked at libNeoAppleArchive/compression/lzfse/lzfse.a for macOS, but you can just compile it yourself on Linux and replace it.
+In the future, it will be a submodule rather than pre-compiled.